forki/Audio/README.md

 ### WebClient

-The web client app will allow users to configure their Raspberry Pi and add NFC tags or upload audio files.
+The web client will allow users to configure their Raspberry Pi and add NFC tags or upload audio files.

 ## Additional features

 ### Local storage

 Users may want to keep audio files in their local network.
-The app will allow to configure such links to local NAS.
+The web client will allow to configure such links to local NAS.

 ### Business times